Utah-CS3550-Fall-2023/assignments/study-guide.md

 `login`, and `logout` functions for logging users in and out.
 You should be able to test if a Django `User` is a member of a `Group` and raise `PermissionDenied` if an authorization check fails.

+You should be able to explain what an injection vulnerability is, and what the benefits and risks are of using `|safe` or `.raw()` in Django.
+You should be able to explain what CSRF is, what `{% csrf_token %}` outputs, and what the risks are of using `@csrf_exempt`.
+You should be able to explain what an open redirect is, and what to look for in your code to find it.
+You should be able to explain what CVEs are and what the OWASP top 10 are.